Skip to navigation Skip to content

 • Assistance to look for work.
 To check a customer's entitlement, see Employment services for visa holders

 • Payments using an international agreement.
-Generally this only applies to Age Pension, Disability Support Pension (DSP) in limited circumstances and Carer Payment (CP).
+Generally, this only applies to Age Pension, Disability Support Pension (DSP) in limited circumstances and Carer Payment (CP).
 See New Zealand agreement information

-• if a person is not residentially qualified for any social security payments because they do not hold the required legal residence (for example they are a non-protected SCV holder) but they have a child who is an Australian citizen or permanent visa holder, they may be eligible to claim SpB for the child.
+• is not residentially qualified for any social security payments because they do not hold the required legal residence (for example they are a non-protected SCV holder) but they have a child who is an Australian citizen, permanent visa holder or holder of a certain temporary visa that qualify customers for some payments, they may be eligible to claim SpB for the child.
 See Special Benefit (SpB) for Australian Citizen Child (ACC) and Australian permanent resident children

 Procedure ends here.